MuhtasimTanmoy/notebook/mobile/iOS/xcodeproj.md

         - This is the element for a build target that aggregates several others.
     - PBXLegacyTarget
     - PBXNativeTarget
-        - This is the element for a build target that produces a binary content (application or library).
+        - This is the element for a build target that produces binary content (application or library).

 - PBXProject
-    - This is the element for a build target that produces a binary content (application or library).
+    - This is the element for a build target that produces binary content (application or library).

 - PBXTargetDependency
-    - This is the element for referencing other target through content proxies.
+    - This is the element for referencing another target through content proxies.

 - XCBuildConfiguration

 - XCConfigurationList
     - This is the element for listing build configurations.

-- Remove Occurences of null
+- Remove Occurrences of null
     - `sed -i '' '/(null) in Sources /d' YOURPROJECT.xcodeproj/project.pbxproj`
     - `sed -i '' '/(null) in Resources /d' ProjectName.xcodeproj/project.pbxproj`
     - `sed -i '' '/(null) in Frameworks /d' ProjectName.xcodeproj/project.pbxproj`